wp-plugins/measure-viewport-size/readme.txt

 Details on the technique behind this solution can be found here http://beantin.se/post/354097397/track-viewport-google-analytics

-To view the results, log in to your Google Analytics account (but wait a day for GA to process the data) and look at Content -> Event Tracking.
+To view the results, log in to your Google Analytics account (but wait a day for GA to process the data) and look at Content -> Events -> Top Events.

 In that report you will see and event called "Viewport" with three actions; "Width", "Height", and "Size".
 The label within the action "Size" shows the exact dimensions of the browser viewport size of each visitor to your site.

 == Installation ==

+1. Download the .zip file and unpack
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the measure-viewport-size directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Make sure `<body <?php body_class(); ?>>` exists in header.php in the theme you are using